No-one-alone/no-one-alone.github.io/Homework_3/ConsoleApp1/ConsoleApp1/blog.md

 ![Web](csharp_progam_behavior.PNG)

-As we can see, everything works and is identical in behavior to original exceptingg the inclusion of some additional exception handling seen with new message for the user
+As we can see, everything works regarding our translated C# program which is identical in behavior and output to the original java program excepting the inclusion of some additional exception handling as seen with the new message for the user

 ```
 I'm sorry, I can't use the non-positive integer: -1
 ```

-In general, this was an interesting experience in becoming aquainted with the Visual Studio IDE and the C# language along with using these to translate a java program into an equivalent version wholly written in C# but with effectively identical behavior.
+In general, this was an interesting experience in becoming aquainted with the Visual Studio IDE and the C# language along with using this knowledge to translate a Java program into an equivalent version wholly written in C# but with effectively identical behavior.